dar5hak/dar5hak.github.io/content/digital-garden/books.md

   - _They Do It with Mirrors_
   - _N or M?_
   - _One, Two, Buckle My Shoe_
-- **_The Cuckoo’s Calling_**: Rowling doesn’t do crime fiction as well as Christie, but if you like her elaborate writing style, this is a good book.
+- **_The Cuckoo’s Calling_**: Rowling doesn’t do detective fiction as well as Christie, but if you like her elaborate writing style, this is a good book.
 I might read the other books in the series some day.

 ### Misc